oriolraventosc/202209-w3chwe-oriol-raventos-collell/components.md

 ### Get action:

-#### ·When clicked on the pokemons card must change to the chosen pokemon details page
+#### ·When clicked on the pokemons card must change to the chosen pokemon details page (not reachable)

-#### ·When clicked the button "next page" the home page must show the following numbers of pokemons
+#### ·When clicked the button "next page" the home page must show the following numbers of pokemons (not reachable)

 ## PokemonCard